 If you’re unemployed, and you’ve been out of work for more than three months, you should start considering temporary (short-term) job opportunities.
 Even if it’s not your ideal profession, you need to get back to work.
 The job market is competitive, and your best strategy is to simply take what’s available now.
 In time, you’ll find the right role for you.

-5 – Take what’s Available
+#5 – Take What’s Available

-It’s a known fact that people out of work begin to lose their technical skills over time.
-The remedy is to simply get back to work, and while that means taking a role less than perfect, your mantra should be “work while you look.”
+It’s a hard known fact that people out of work begin to lose their technical skills over time.
+The remedy is to simply get back to work, and while that may imply taking a role less than perfect, your mantra should be “work while you look.”
 Hiring managers, recruiters, and staffing consultants agree that a professional background without breaks looks more appealing than one with; unless of course you can justify it (i.e. I went traveling for a couple months).
 No matter what your desired career path is, you can find the right job while working elsewhere temporarily.

 Temporary employment opportunities are extremely popular right now.
 Companies are interested in “trying before you buy” additional staff, and the unemployed should embrace this.
 Don’t panic – there’s no guilt when after one month of employment, you decide to take a better offer elsewhere.
 Companies anticipate that, and if you’re worth holding onto, they’ll extend an offer, and you can leverage that to negotiate a better salary.
 Until then, take what’s available, earn a steady income, and get a feel for the industries you’re interested in.

 Temporary employment opportunities are extremely popular right now.